An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Methodology

 In particular, the MDP can be defined as a five-tuple $\{S, A, T, R, P\}$, where $S$ denotes the state space, $A$ denotes the action space, $T$ denotes the state transition, $R$ denotes the rewards, and $P$ denotes the policy.
 Assuming there are $|I|$ potential depots and $|J|$ customers, where the sets $I$ and $J$ are mutually independent.

 \emph{\textbf{State:}} The state $S^t=\{P^t,V^t,M^t,X^t,I^t\}$ consists of five components.
 The first component $P^t$ indicates the current partial solution, i.e., $P^t=\{x^0,x^1,...,x^t\}$ is the sequence of visited nodes sequence till step $t$, where $x^i$ is the node visited at step $i$.
 The second component $V^t=\{C_V^t, L^t\}$ denotes the vehicle state, where $C_V^t$ is the remaining capacity of the vehicle at step $t$, $L^t$ is the total routing length till step $t$.
 The third component $M^t=\{x_i^t|i=1,2,...,|I|\}$ is related to the depot state, i.e., $x_i^t=(G_i,F_i,C_i^t)$, where $G_i$ denotes the two-dimensional coordinates, $F_i$ is the fixed cost of opening the depot, and $C_i^t$ is the remaining capacity of the depot.
 The component $X^t=\{x_j^t|j=|I|+1,|I|+2,...,|I|+|J|\}$ is related to the customer state, i.e., $x_j^t=(G_j,D_j^t)$, where $G_j$ is the two-dimensional coordinates, and $D_j^t$ is the demand of the customer at step $t$.
-Specifically, the distance from customers to depots equals 0 in OCLRP, as indicated in Eq. \ref{14}.
 Moreover, the last component $I^t\in\{0,1\}$ is the indicator state of decisions at step $t$, leading to various action spaces.
 Here, $I^t=1$ indicates that a subtour has concluded, while $I^t = 0$ denotes that the subtour is ongoing.

 \emph{\textbf{Action:}} The action $A\in \{A_c \cup A_d\}$ denotes the action space at step $t$, which can be decomposed into two partitions: (1) The routing action $A_c$ is defined as selecting the next customer to be visited when indicator state $I^t=0$; (2) The location action $A_d$ involves selecting the starting depot for next subtour when indicator state $I^t=1$, regardless of whether the depot is closed or opened.
 It should be noted that the action space at step $t$ will adaptively switch according to the indicator state $I^t$.
 To ensure the feasibility of the solution, all nodes that violate constraints are dynamically masked at each step.